About

 Before Sentry, I spent 13 years at CME Group in progressive software engineering and operations leadership roles, including building CME's international technology captive center in Belfast and serving as Managing Director and General Manager for UK and Asia Technology Operations.

 I started my career as a software and systems engineer in the United States Air Force, working on military intelligence and space-based satellite imagery platforms.
+10+ years in the US Air Force and defense industry before CME.

 How to engage.